Balliol College Boat Club: History

-Recent form

 Balliol College 1st VIII rowing to the Summer Eights Headship in 2008.

 Balliol College bumping St Catherine's College at Torpids in 2010.

 In 2008, Balliol's Men regained the Head of the River in the Oxford Summer Eights competition, the first time in 52 years.
 In 2010 and 2011, the College's women were placed "Head of the River" in the Summer Eights, the first time in recent decades.
 The club has a history of developing new talent, and the club's lower boats have also performed very well in recent years.
 The combined efforts of the more experienced oarsmen and a talented crop of novices helped BCBC to top the bumps charts for both Torpids and Summer Eights in 2008 and 2009.
 The BCBC Torpids campaign of 2008 was the most successful campaign by an Oxford University college on record, with the five crews entered by Balliol College Boat Club bumping on average 5.4 times over the four days of racing.

 Following this success in the first decade of the new millennium, both sides of the boat club have slipped down the rankings but remain very competitive in division 1.
 As at 2020, the Men's First VIII was 7th on the river, and the Women's First VIII placed 11th for Summer Eights.